DrakoHyena/Minecraft-Function-Script/docs.md

 ##### $ (Compiler variables)
 Dollar signs represent compiler variables.
 These variables can be thought of as "macro variables" found in some other languages.
 Their values are calculated during compile time and their output is put directly into the resulting mcfunction file.
-All values that can be applied via operations must be a string ("like this"), a boolean (true/false), a number (1000.1), or another compiler variable.
+All values that can be applied via operations must be a string ("like this"), a boolean (true/false), a number (1,000.1), or another compiler variable.\
+Compiler variables cannnot be changed (=, +, -, etc.) by game variables because game variables are calculated during run time.
 Adding a string to a number, or the other way around, will just append the number to the string in it's respective order.
 If you call an undefined compiler variable an error will be thrown and the build process will fail.
-Here is an example.
+Here is an example:
 Input:
 ```mcfs
 var $counter = 0;